huynhtrankhanh/Crusgkeo/README.md

 This game is built using HTML5 canvas, TypeScript, and OOP principles.
 The state transitions are managed using discriminated unions, and animations are managed using linear interpolation.
 The game is built using Vite as a build tool, and the server can be run using the command `npm run dev`.
 The game can be played at `localhost:5173`.

+## Development Workflow

+As a collaborative project, the enforcement of proper coding style is very important.
+The "Prettify Code" workflow ensures consistent code formatting by automatically running Prettier on every push to the main branch.
+This GitHub Actions workflow operates on latest Ubuntu and requires write access to the repository contents.
+The job consists of several steps: checking out the code, setting up Node.js with the latest version, installing dependencies, and finally running Prettier to format the code.
+The Prettier options are set to write the formatted changes directly to the repository, ensuring that all contributors adhere to the established coding style and maintain a clean, readable codebase.

 ## Drag and Drop Feature

 To move a candy, the player needs to drag and drop it to the desired location.
 The state of the game changes depending on the user's actions.
 When the user holds a cell and drags it to another cell, the two cells are swapped, and the game state transitions back to "nothing."
 However, the user must release the mouse to perform a new swap.